-Ceasing employments is one of the common activities when running payroll, but first, what an Employment?
+Ceasing employment is one of the common activities when running payroll, but first, what is an Employment?

 - Employers Registration Number (to identify the company)

 - Personal Public Service (PPS) number (to identify the person)

 An employee can have one or multiple periods of employment with an employer.
 For instance, they may have two separate concurrent jobs with the same employer.
 Or, more commonly, they may start with the employer in Jan, and leave in Feb, only to be rehired again in August.

 The Employment ID number is how Revenue keeps track of which employment period the work is related to.

 To cease an employment you must notify Revenue of the employee’s last day with the organisation.